Brownserve-UK/Brownserve.PSTools/Docs/Brownserve.PSTools.md

 Obtains a NuGet package version based on the build version number and branch name.

 ### [New-PullRequest](./Brownserve.PSTools/New-PullRequest.md)
+**This cmdlet is deprecated.
+Please use New-GitHubPullRequest instead.**
 Creates a new pull request in GitHub

 ### [New-TerraformResourceBlock](./Brownserve.PSTools/New-TerraformResourceBlock.md)